Published April 23, 2025 | Updated May 22, 2026

-Arthur was an accomplished fellow and a former World War I pilot that was influential in bringing Strategic Air Command to Bellevue.
-The well connected businessman was known to host grand parties with as many as 500 guests.
-Guests included the likes of actor Jimmy Steward and General Curtis LeMay.
-The house with a full-time staff of five was even the site of the premier party of the movie Strategic Air Command which debuted in 1955.
+Arthur was an accomplished fellow and a former World War I pilot who was influential in bringing Strategic Air Command to Bellevue.
+The well-connected businessman was known to host grand parties with as many as 500 guests.
+Among his distinguished guests were actor Jimmy Stewart as well as General Curtis LeMay.
+The house, with a full-time staff of five, was even the site of the premiere party of the movie “Strategic Air Command” in 1955.

 Today the Storz Mansion is the last Gold Coast mansion that still stands along Farnam Street.
 Its presence remains even as the popular Blackstone neighborhood changes all around it.